vini0112/angular-projects/clothes-store/README.md

    ```
   ng test
   ```
-### If you wanna see the code coverage of the project:
+### ℹ️ If you wanna see the code coverage of the project:
   - In clothes-store folder access the package -> coverage/index.html
   - Then run it using live server